-If you're thinking about becoming a firefighter you'll probably have a lot of questions.
-We've answered some of the most common ones below.
+If you are thinking about becoming a firefighter you will probably have a lot of questions.
+We have answered some of the most common ones below.
 You can click each question individually, or use the linked section headings to see all questions in that area.

 We will update these questions regularly, so please check back frequently.